Ocean Beach Park

 Explore Vehicle Crashes and 911 Calls Across the Neighborhood Since August 2021

 A note about emergency response times: 911 calls are assigned one of four categories when they are received: Fire, Alarm, Potentially Life-Threatening and Non Life-Threatening.
-However, sometimes these assigments change as more information is received, which can influence the call's response time.
+However, sometimes these assignments change as more information is received, which can influence the call's response time.
 Every 911 call has a "Final Call Priority" which identifies whether or not it was ultimately determined to be an emergency.
 This is noted by a red (emergency) or gray (non-emergency) capital letter "E" in the panel next to the map.
 While some 911 calls may have been initially classified as "potentially life-threatening", it's important to note the final emergency determination when evaluating each call's response time.

 Case Studies